rosikand/lemnos/README.md

 I recognize that there are probably many packages/programs out there that already have this functionality, but I wanted to build one from source so that I can feasibly add customizations to my personal setup as needed.
 Another motivation for creating this program was that the other options available are much more feature-heavy than I needed (a minimalist user experience is the main design principle here).

 ## To-do
+Yes... a to-do list for a to-do list app.
 - Add search functionality